kadamraval/TempMailLab/bluprint.md

 We will build the system in three distinct phases.

-### **Phase 1: Admin Foundation & Service Configuration**
+### **Phase 1: Foundation & Configuration (In Progress)**

-**Goal:** Before any user features are built, we must establish the administrative control center.
-This phase empowers you to connect your infrastructure to the application.
+**Goal:** Establish the administrative controls and connect your Mailgun service to the application.

-*   **AI's Task 1: Build the Mailgun Integration Settings Page.**
+*   **AI's Task 1: Build Mailgun Integration Settings Page (✅ Complete)**
-    *   The AI will create a new page at `/admin/settings/integrations/mailgun`.
+    *   The AI has built the secure form at `/admin/settings/integrations/mailgun`.
-    *   This page will contain a secure form for you to enter:
-        1. Your Mailgun API Key.
-        2. Your Mailgun Domain (e.g., `mg.yourdomain.com`).
-    *   The AI will write the code to save these values securely into a dedicated, admin-only document in Firestore.
+    *   This allows you to save your Mailgun API Key and Domain securely to Firestore.

-*   **Your Task 1: Set up Mailgun.**
+*   **Your Task 1: Set up Mailgun & Connect It (✅ Complete)**
-    *   **Action:** Create a Mailgun account.
-Add and verify a domain/subdomain you will use for receiving emails (e.g., `mg.yourdomain.com`).
-    *   **Result Needed for Admin Panel:** Your Mailgun API Key and the domain name.
+    *   You have created a Mailgun account and entered your API key and domain into the application's admin panel.

-*   **AI's Task 2: Build the Domain Management UI.**
+*   **AI's Task 2: Build the "Domain Pool" Management UI (In Progress)**
-    *   The AI will build the UI at `/admin/domain` for you to specify which domains our application is allowed to use when generating temporary email addresses.
+    *   The AI is building the UI at `/admin/domain`.
+This is where you will define the pool of domains that the application can use to generate temporary email addresses.
+    *   **Your Next Step:** Once the AI completes this task, you will add at least one of your Mailgun-verified domains to this list (e.g., `mg.yourdomain.com`).

 ---

 ### **Phase 2: The Core User Experience**

-**Goal:** With the admin foundation in place, we will now build the temp-mail generator for your users.
+**Goal:** Build the main temp-mail generator for your end-users.

-*   **AI's Task 3: Implement Inbox Generation.**
+*   **AI's Task 3: Implement Inbox Generation Logic.**
-    *   The AI will create the "Generate New Email" functionality on the main dashboard.
+    *   The AI will create the "Generate New Email" functionality on the user-facing dashboard.
-    *   This action will read the "Allowed Domains" from Firestore, generate a unique address, and create a new `inbox` document in Firestore, linked to the user's ID.
+    *   This action will:
+        1. Fetch the "Allowed Domains" list you created in Phase 1.
+        2. Randomly select one domain from the list.
+        3. Generate a unique, random prefix (e.g., `xy2z9a`).
+        4. Combine them into a full email address (`xy2z9a@your-allowed-domain.com`).
+        5. Create a corresponding `inbox` document in Firestore, linking the new address to the user ID and setting an expiration time.

-*   **AI's Task 4: Implement On-Demand Email Fetching.**
+*   **AI's Task 4: Implement On-Demand Email Fetching (✅ Complete)**
-    *   The AI will create a "Refresh" button in the user's inbox view.
-    *   When clicked, the code will execute a Server Action (`fetchEmailsFromServerAction`) that securely:
-        1. Reads the Mailgun settings from Firestore.
-        2. Uses the Mailgun API to fetch new emails.
-        3. Sanitizes them and writes them to the database.
+    *   The `fetchEmailsFromServerAction` is already built.
+When a user clicks "Refresh", this Server Action securely uses your saved Mailgun credentials to fetch new emails for their specific address.

-*   **AI's Task 5: Build the Real-Time Inbox Display.**
+*   **AI's Task 5: Build the Real-Time Inbox Display (✅ Complete)**
-    *   The AI will use Firestore's real-time `useCollection` hook to listen for changes to the user's inbox collection.
-    *   When the Server Action writes new emails to Firestore, they will appear instantly in the UI.
+    *   The app already uses Firestore's real-time `useCollection` hook.
+When the Server Action saves new emails to the database, they will appear instantly in the user's UI.

 ---